On the geometric fixed-points of real topological cyclic homology: The Geometric fixed-points of TCR

 Let us define a homotopy pro-inverse $B_{n+1}\to A_n$, for $n \geq 2$, by the map induced by

 The identifications between the components in the pullback $A_n$ are defined exactly as in Remark \ref{geometric formula} for the Frobenius, in particular

 where the middle homotopy is the canonical one and the last path is just $\sigma_1$ applied to the first homotopy.
-That this map is indeed a pro-inverse, i.e. that the two triangles commute, follows immediately from the description of $F$ in Remark \ref{geometric formula}.
+That this map is indeed a pro-inverse \cite[Section III-\S 2]{BK}, follows immediately from the description of $F$ in Remark \ref{geometric formula}.

 Let us now identify $R$ on $\TFR(T;2)^{\phi \Z/2}$.
 By the description of the map $R$ in Remark \ref{geometric formula} we see that for any $n \geq 1$, the diagram